Office in Statistics Building, Room 117

 Undergraduate Majors

-A major should be chosen based with both educational and career objectives in mind.
-Students earning degrees in College of Natural Sciences majors will be well prepared to succeed in careers in biochemistry, biology, chemistry, computer science, mathematics, physics, and statistics, including middle/high school science and math instruction.
+A major should be chosen with both educational and career objectives in mind.
+Students earning degrees in College of Natural Sciences majors will be well prepared to succeed in careers in a wide variety of industry areas including but not limited to biotechnology, life sciences, behavioral sciences, education, statistical and data sciences, computer sciences, animal and human health, mathematical and physical sciences, and wildlife conservation.
 Students who plan to enter a human- or animal-health profession must formally declare an academic major.
 There is no specific premedical, pre-veterinary, etc. major at CSU because health profession programs do not require a specific major, only specific courses.
-Majors such as Biological Sciences, Biochemistry, Chemistry, Psychology and Zoology are popular for students interested in a career in the health professions.
+Majors such as Biological Sciences, Biochemistry, Chemistry, Psychology, and Zoology are popular for students interested in a career in the health professions.

 All College of Natural Sciences students have the ability to work with an academic advisor to plan the coursework necessary to graduate from CSU.
 The College of Natural Sciences also provides students with the opportunity to seek specialized career counseling from a career education manager in the CSU Career Center.
 Our services are offered to all Natural Sciences students and alumni in all aspects of their career development.
 Additionally, pre-health professions advisors are available at the Collaborative for Student Achievement, located in Canvas Stadium, East Building, 1415 Meridian Ave.